• Skip to primary navigation

 Small Batch Cinnamon Rolls

 Ever want a cinnamon roll but don't want to make so many that you couldn't possibly eat them all?
-Been there done that and that's why this small-batch cinnamon roll recipe is perfect for a family or pair of individuals as it makes about 4 rolls.
+Been there done that and that's why this small batch cinnamon rolls recipe is perfect for a family or pair of individuals as it makes about 4 rolls.

 Prep Time 30 minutes mins